 "The Queensland Training Awards make you understand what you're capable of and what you've already done.
 It makes you proud of your life and your achievements, but it also makes you recognise the importance of the people who've helped you get there." – Ben Nedwich.

 Through completing his traineeship with Bundaberg Regional Council, Ben Nedwich has reinforced his existing knowledge with an accredited qualification that will enhance his career prospects.
 In recognition of his commitment to his studies, Ben received Sunrise Rotary's TAFE Queensland East Coast Trainee/Apprentice of the Year and Overall Student of the Year awards in 2015 and a full sponsorship to attend the Rotary Youth Leadership Awards Camp.

-2016 Large Training Provider of the Year – Queensland winner and Australian finalist
+2018 Vocational Student of the Year – Queensland winner and Australia runner-up

-2015 Small Employer of the Year - Queensland and Australian finalist
+2017 Vocational Student of the Year – Queensland winner and Australian finalist

 2014 Vocational Student of the Year – Queensland and Australian winner